89luca89/distrobox/docs/usage/distrobox-upgrade.md

 <!-- markdownlint-disable MD010 MD036 -->
 # NAME

-	distrobox-upgrade
+	distrobox upgrade

 # DESCRIPTION

-distrobox-upgrade will enter the specified list of containers and will perform an upgrade using the container's package manager.
+`distrobox upgrade` will enter the specified list of containers and will perform an upgrade using the container's package manager.

 # SYNOPSIS